11 Jan Cañada de la Virgen: Pyramids of San Miguel de Allende

 We side-stepped up the steep temple steps where from the top we had a perfect view of the landmarks and their synchronicity with the pre-Columbian constructions like the house of the winds, house of the rain and botanical gardens scattered with fragments of earth-toned pottery.
 While there are theories about who built the pyramids, Coffee isn’t convinced that all the evidence stacks up to one clear answer.
 So who does he believe built them?
 Only more research may tell.

-Albert Coffee’s tour, a part of Coyote Canyon Adventure Tours, was undoubtedly the best experience I’ve had visiting archeological ruins.
+Albert Coffee’s tour was undoubtedly the best experience I’ve had visiting archeological ruins.
 It rivaled Phaestos in Crete, Larabanga in Ghana, and Macchu Picchu in Peru if for nothing more than the vast knowledge of details from the ancient practices to the modern context of the site that Coffee shared with us.
 Had I paid my money and walked around the grounds reading all the signs (which was what I had originally planned to do) I would have received only a fraction of the wealth of information he had to offer.
 Next on the agenda?
 His tour that ends in a tequila tasting!

 Want to learn more? click here!